OnderKaratas/Edisu_News_Checker/README.md

 A background script that monitors the EDISU news page and notifies the user when changes occur.
 Runs once every hour after the first execution.

+## ⚠️ Disclaimer

+This project is intended for personal use only.

+- It performs infrequent HTTP requests (default: once per hour)
+- It accesses only publicly available pages
+- It does not attempt to bypass any protections
+- It does not scrape or redistribute content

+Users are responsible for configuring request intervals responsibly.

 ## 📌 Features

 - Periodically checks the EDISU news page